Skip to main content

 Social norms are the unwritten rules about how to behave, and most of us usually hold similar, healthy, positive views.
 But sometimes we think our peers hold different views based on a vocal minority that holds unhealthy attitudes.
 This misperception can make us less likely to act on our own values and beliefs.

 Social norms campaigns use data from your own community to communicate the healthy attitudes of the majority, which encourages everyone to increase prosocial behavior.
-Read an overview of the Social Norms Approach.
+Learn more at the National Social Norms Center

 Uplifting our values of respect, consent, and care for survivors is an important part of shifting the campus culture.
 The PATH to Care Center has led or contributed to a number of awareness and social norms campaigns.